 A quick way to test that you have everything set up and configured properly is to use the Realtime view in Google Analytics.
 Realtime provides a live look at the current traffic on your website.

-1. Visit Realtime > Overview in Google Analytics dashboard.
+1. Visit Realtime > Overview in the Google Analytics dashboard.

 2. Open your site where Tag Manager is present and confirm your current page is listed under Active Pages in Google Analytics.